MJHendricks/ExcelSalesDashboard/README.md

-# Chocolate Sales Dashboard in Excel
+# Sales Dashboard in Excel
 This project focuses on cleaning data and utilizing Pivot Tables to create a sales dashboard for a chocolate product distributor in Microsoft Excel.

 ## Cleaning